fannheyward/dotfiles/claude/global-CLAUDE.md

+# CLAUDE.md

+This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

+## Use `ast-grep`

+You run in an environment where `ast-grep` is available; whenever a search requires syntax-aware or structural matching, default to `ast-grep --lang rust -p '<pattern>'` (or set `--lang` appropriately) and avoid falling back to text-only tools like `rg` or `grep` unless I explicitly request a plain-text search.

-# Documentation and Planning Requirements
+## Documentation and Planning Requirements

-## Mandatory Documentation for Major Changes

 When implementing any significant module changes, feature additions, or architectural modifications, you MUST create and maintain documentation in the `docs/plan/` directory.
+This ensures that all major work is properly tracked, documented, and can be resumed by anyone on the team.

-## Required Documentation Process
+### Required Documentation Process

 1. **Create Planning Document**: Before starting any major modification, create a detailed plan document in `docs/plan/[feature-name]-plan.md`
 2. **Document Progress**: Update the plan document with progress status as work progresses
 3. **Maintain Both Tracking Systems**: Use both in-memory todo lists AND persistent documentation

-## Plan Document Structure
+### Plan Document Structure

 ```markdown
 # [Feature/Change Name] Plan